Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

     as the ``target`` argument on Windows --- just define a function and use that instead.

-    Also, if you subclass :class:`~multiprocessing.Process` then make sure that instances will be picklable when the :meth:`Process.start
-    <multiprocessing.Process.start>` method is called.
+    Also, if you subclass :class:`Process` then make sure that instances will be picklable when the :meth:`Process.start` method is called.

 Global variables

-    Bear in mind that if code run in a child process tries to access a global variable, then the value it sees (if any) may not be the same as the value in the parent process at the time that :meth:`Process.start
+    Bear in mind that if code run in a child process tries to access a global variable, then the value it sees (if any) may not be the same as the value in the parent process at the time that :meth:`Process.start` was called.
-    <multiprocessing.Process.start>` was called.

     However, global variables which are just module level constants cause no problems.